KenTheGreat19/applynhire.com/README.md

 Or simply double-click the `index.html` file.

+### Auth Demo

+There is a client-side sign in / sign up demo available.
+It stores demo accounts in `localStorage` and redirects based on the chosen role.

+ - Open `signin.html` to access Sign In or `signup.html` to create a new account.
+ - For employers, use `employer-signin.html` and `employer-signup.html` to sign in/up specifically for employer accounts.
+ - After signing in or signing up, you'll be redirected to `applicant.html` or `employer.html` depending on the role created.

+### Responsive header

+- The header now has a compact layout: the logo is flush to the left and the auth links (Sign in / Sign up / Employer site) appear on the right as a button and links.
+- On small screens, the auth links collapse into a dropdown menu accessible via a hamburger toggle.
+This keeps the header compact while preserving the links.

+Note: This is a frontend-only demo for educational purposes; do not rely on it for production authentication.

 ### Running with a Local Server (Optional)

 For a better development experience, you can use a local server: